yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/emps-hierarchy.md

 ---
 title: Case study—using a recursive CTE to traverse an employee hierarchy
 linkTitle: case study—traversing an employee hierarchy
 headerTitle: Case study—using a recursive CTE to traverse an employee hierarchy
 description: Case study to show how to traverse a hierarchy, breadth or depth first, using a recursive CTE.
 menu:
-  latest:
+  preview:
     identifier: emps-hierarchy
     parent: with-clause
     weight: 40